Laptop Repair tips for; Patriot/EI system/DSG320/PCWorld

 Some fun

-.AVI Fractal zooms Zoom
+.AVI Fractal zooms Zoom in on a

-in on a point at the edge of the Mandelbrot set pattern
+point at the edge of the Mandelbrot

-tastefully revealing detail at ever increasing magnifications.
-All movies end
+set tastefully revealing detail at ever increasing magnifications.
+All movies end where they start for

-where they start for continuous repeat viewing.
-Low-loss Cinepak compression (good quality) picture, all at 15 frames per second.
+compression (good quality) picture, all at 15 frames per second.

 .GIF previews